bast/dirac-meeting-2017/open-source.md

 ## What it would take to open master under LGPL

-- get agreement from all present and past contributors
+- Get agreement from all present and past contributors
-- move `MOD_UNRELEASED` code out of master
+- Move `MOD_UNRELEASED` code out of master
-- possibly rewrite Git history to get rid of these changes in the past
+- Possibly rewrite Git history to get rid of these changes in the past